 Which Wall Should Be The Accent Wall

 Some homes might find that they have two accent walls available.
-If that is the case, just make sure you choose your design or color of paint wisely to compliment the room.
-For this you will of course use the brick veneers to dress up the wall.
+If that is the case, just make sure you choose your design or color of paint wisely to complement the room.
+For this, you will, of course, use the brick veneers to dress up the wall.

 What do you think of my brick accent wall?
 Would you try a project like this in your home?

 Adrienne is a DIY crafter and jewelry artist.
 She blogs about crafts and home improvement projects at Crafty Little Gnome.
 She lives in Washington state with her husband, daughter and two dogs.